kktos/jsasm6502/README.md

-# virtual-6502-asm
+# jsasm6502

+6502/65C02 assembler in js
-6502 assembler based on virtual assembler by mass:werk
+inspired by virtual assembler by mass:werk